SergiGarciaV/Practica1/README.md

-# That's only a practice project to test GitHub features
+This is just a hands-on project to test GitHub's features.